ianan/demreg/python/README.md

 # demreg python
 This is a test version of demreg in python - not currently recommended for public use.

-Development is by Alasdair Wilson and the most up-to-date version is available at [https://github.com/alasdairwilson/demreg-py](https://github.com/alasdairwilson/demreg-py).
+Main development is by Alasdair Wilson and up-to-date version is available at [https://github.com/alasdairwilson/demreg-py](https://github.com/alasdairwilson/demreg-py).

 This is a python version of the "mapping" demreg code which you can find in this repo in ../idl/

-##Longer term things
+## Longer term things

 If you use this code (once its recommended for public use) please reference back to the original [Hannah & Kontar A&A 539 A146 (2012)](https://doi.org/10.1051/0004-6361/201117576).